WRITING

 In this memoir that traverses five continents an spans more than two centuries, I explore archives, family stories, and my memories in a question to understand the stories that lie behind my Dutch name, Canadian passport, British birth certificate, and brown skin.
 Along the way, I ponder the rich possibilities—but also the limitations—of archival sources, the pull of the ocean, the meanings of music, love, legacy, freedom, memory, and ruin, and ultimately, the relevance of our pasts to understanding our present.

-Honours and Recognitions: What the Oceans Remember was longlisted for the BMO Winterset Award (2020), received an Honourable Mention in Non-Fiction category of the Miramichi Reader’s Very Best Books (2021), and a Finalist for two Foreword INDIE awards (2020).
+Honours and Recognitions: What the Oceans Remember was longlisted for the BMO Winterset Award (2020) and the Newfoundland and Labrador Book Awards, received an Honourable Mention in Non-Fiction category of the Miramichi Reader’s Very Best Books (2021), and was a Finalist for two Foreword INDIE awards (2020).